 KACAP conducts and/or facilitates a number of meetings.
 Many of these meetings involve bringing together staff from KACAP’s member agencies for sharing of information, discussing common problems, and learning about new tools and resources.
 We have found that the face-to-face aspect of these meetings is invaluable, and the KACAP board has reaffirmed that the facilitation of such meetings is one of the most important functions that KACAP plays.
 We are presently hosting virtual meetings.

 While our clear preference is for face-to-face meetings, KACAP will work with member agencies, partners, and others to determine the conditions under which it is no longer appropriate to hold face-to-face meetings and to identify appropriate alternatives.

 Kansas Conference on Poverty

 The annual Kansas Conference on Poverty is one of the activities that KACAP is best known for.
 The conference brings together 200-250 people from across the state to spend three days discussing and learning about poverty, creating new partnerships, and exploring new approaches to reducing poverty in the state.
 Over the years, this conference has been responsible for building new and lasting connections between people and organizations that work to address the causes and conditions of poverty.
 We believe in the importance of this conference to our mission of reducing poverty, and will make every reasonable effort to ensure that it continues.
 However, we recognize that public health officials warn that mass gatherings can contribute to the spread of the disease.
-As of now, we continue to plan for the conference, scheduled for July 15-17.
-We will continue monitoring conditions and are looking at alternatives, which could include cancellation, postponement, or using electronic means to present a conference in a modified format in the event that it is determined that holding the conference puts our staff, partners, or Kansas communities at greater risk.
+As of April 7, 2020, we have canceled the 2020 Conference on Poverty.

 KACAP members’ services